 Motor Vehicle Policy for 2015-2016

 Wisconsin Lutheran is a residential campus and its students, faculty, and staff will be asked to support and help enforce the following parking policy to ensure that all vehicles are being used and parked properly.
 The motor vehicle policy was developed by a parking committee comprised of students, faculty, and staff, and is administered by the Public Safety Director and WLC Public Safety.
 Wisconsin Lutheran College Public Safety is located on the parking level of the Recreation Complex.

 Student Permit Application Information

-Student parking permit applications may be picked up at the Public Safety office during regular working hours, or download the application here: Parking Permit (pdf).
+Student parking permit applications may be picked up at the Johnson Controls office during regular working hours, or download the application here: Parking Permit (pdf).

-- The parking policy is in affect the entire calendar year, 24 hours a day.
+- The parking policy is in effect the entire calendar year, 24 hours a day.

 - All motor vehicles, including motorcycles, mopeds, and scooters, must be registered with Public Safety and display a current parking permit.
 Parking permits are assigned to a specific vehicle and are not transferable.